Migran99/IA-MUAR/README.md

 ## INFO
 - `functionsAI.py` contains functions for the MINIMAX AI.
 - `gameFunctions.py` contains main functions for the connect 4 game.
-- `setting.py` lets the user configure some aspects about the game and AI difficulty.
+- `setting.py` lets the user configure some aspects about the game
 - `CONECTA4.py` contains the main game loop.